Despenser War: Second phase: October 1321March 1322

-Despite the momentary respite, by the autumn of 1321 tension between Edward and the baronial opposition led by Thomas of Lancaster, were extremely high, with both sides raising forces across the country.
+Despite the momentary respite, by the autumn of 1321, tension between Edward and the baronial opposition led by Thomas of Lancaster was extremely high, with both sides raising forces across the country.
 At this point, Isabella undertook a pilgrimage to Canterbury, leaving the traditional route to stop at Leeds Castle; its governor, Bartholomew de Badlesmere, was steward of the King's household but by 1321 had joined the opposition.
 Historians suggest this was a deliberate act by Isabella on Edward's behalf to create a casus belli.

 Badlesmere was away at the time, leaving his wife Margaret in charge; when she refused the Queen admittance, fighting broke out between Isabella's guards and the garrison.
 Edward now mobilised his supporters and besieged the castle, giving Isabella the Great Seal and control of the royal Chancery.
 The attack on the Queen meant he was joined by many moderates and volunteers from London; chroniclers claim he soon had 30,000 men, although this is almost certainly an overestimate.
-When the castle surrendered at the end of October, Badlesmere and his men were executed.
+When the castle surrendered at the end of October, its defenders were executed.

 Edward's position was much stronger than in August, and he now revoked the banishment of the Despensers.
 It was clear his opponents could expect little mercy; when Mortimer and Hereford travelled north meet with Lancaster, the three reaffirmed their opposition to Edward.
 However, Mortimer and Hereford were forced to return to the Welsh Marches to deal with a peasant revolt, while in December Edward marched to Cirencester, preparing to invade.

 In the north, Lancaster tried to enlist the support of the Scots in a bid to bring more forces to bear before Edward could retake Wales.
 In January 1322, Edward finally overcame resistance along the River Severn and advanced into the Marches; despite attacking and burning Bridgnorth, Roger Mortimer and his uncle, Roger Mortimer de Chirk recognised their position was hopeless and surrendered at Shrewsbury on 22 January 1322.

 Edward turned north, assisted by the Despensers who had secretly returned from exile in mid-January.
 After mustering his men at Coventry in February, he advanced on Burton on Trent, where Lancaster and Hereford had fortified bridge over the River Trent.
 Realising they were outnumbered, the rebels withdrew, but on 16 March an army led by the Earl of Carlisle defeated them at the Battle of Boroughbridge.
 Hereford was killed in the fighting, Lancaster and another forty captured knights were beheaded shortly after.